 Romolo e Remo - Open December 24 for lunch only and December 25 and 26 lunch and dinner.
 For Christmas Day lunch, there is a special menu, for 30€ per adult, 20€ per child, not including wine.
 Via Pannonia, 22-26 (Porta Metronia/San Giovanni).
 Tel: 0677208187.

 Casa Bleve - Apart from being one of the prettiest restaurants in Rome, they also have one of the most impressive wine cellars around.
 You will eat and drink divinely (although not inexpensively.)
-Open December 24 for lunch and dinner.
-Open December 25 and 26 for lunch only.
+Open December 24 2016 for lunch and dinner.
+Open December 25 2016 lunch only.
+December 26 2016 closed.
 Via del Teatro Valle, 48 (Pantheon).
 Tel: 06 686 5970

 Trattoria Moderna - I love this trattoria for the warm, cozy yet elegant decor, the inventive and traditional dishes they serve and for the super friendly staff.
-Open December 24, 25 and 26.
+Open December 24, 25 and 26 2016.
+A la carte menu with fewer choices and slightly higher prices.
 Vicolo dei Chiodaroli (Campo dei Fiori).
 Tel: 06 6880 3423

 il Falchetto - A very good all-around Roman and Italian restaurant that has delicious food and friendly service.
 It's right between the Trevi Fountain and Pantheon, making it an excellent central place to be on Christmas.
-Open December 24, 25 and 26.
+Open December 24, 25 and 26 2016 lunch and dinner.
 Via dei Montecatini, 12 (Trevi Fountain).
 Tel: 06 679 1160.

 The below restaurants are places you can count on to be open at Christmas: